Andrija987/machine_learning_basics/README.md

 # Machine_Learning_Basics
-My work with Machine Learning Algorithms
+My work with some Machine Learning Algorithms